plison/cyberrisk/style-guide.md

 Python

-All code should conform PEP8 and generally splitting code up into multiple small functions is highly recommended.
+All code should conform to PEP8 and generally splitting code up into multiple small functions is highly recommended.

 We are using